 Map Layer - Frames#

-The frames layer is stored in the file frames.yaml and contains information about the skeleton of the world.
-Every solid object or movable part of an object has its 3D pose defined in the frames layer.
+The frames layer is stored in the frames.yaml file and contains information about the skeleton of the world, where every solid object or movable part of an object has its 3D pose defined in the frames layer.

 version: 1.0